As of August 2026,

 Pay & demand figures are US medians (BLS, in USD) - your local figures will differ.
 Your exposure score applies broadly.

-How you compare to similar Computer & Mathematical roles
+How this role compares to similar Computer & Mathematical roles

 - Coordinate and link the computer systems within an organization to increase compatibility so that information can be shared.